danielsaidi/website_danielsaidi/_posts/2013/2013-11-08-david-planella-ubuntu-a-potent-new-force-in-mobile.md

 ---
-title:  "David Planella: Ubuntu - A Powerful, New Force in Mobile"
+title: David Planella - Ubuntu, A Powerful, New Force in Mobile
 date:  2013-11-08 17:45:00 +0100
+tags:  conference mobile
 categories: conferences
-tags: 	conference
 ---

-I am very excited about the new Ubuntu Mobile platform, despite not being a Linux or Ubuntu guy.
+I'm very excited about the new Ubuntu Mobile platform, despite not being a Linux or Ubuntu guy.

 As Ubuntu was launched for mobile devices a short while back, a new mobile force